Back to blog

 Arizona law requires delivery within 10 days for both planned communities (§33-1806) and condominiums (§33-1260).

-What actually happens: Arizona's market moves fast, and most management companies are used to quick turnarounds.
+Arizona's market moves fast, and most management companies are used to quick turnarounds.
 Expect 7-10 business days for standard delivery.
 Rush options are usually available for $75-$150 extra.

-The Wild Card: Self-Managed HOAs
+The Unpredictable One: Self-Managed HOAs

 None of the timelines above apply when the HOA doesn't have a professional management company.
-Self-managed associations — where a volunteer board member handles everything — can take anywhere from 3 days to 3 weeks.
+Self-managed associations, where a volunteer board member handles everything, can take anywhere from 3 days to 3 weeks.

-There's no portal to log into, no standard process, and sometimes no one answering the phone.
 In my experience, self-managed HOAs account for about 25-30% of document-related closing delays.
+That number hasn't changed much in the last decade.

 Rush Fees: Are They Worth It?

-Here's a quick cost-benefit analysis.
+The math is simple.
 If your closing is scheduled in 3 weeks and you're ordering HOA documents on day one, standard delivery is fine.
 Save the $100-$200.

 Rush fee ranges by state:

-- •Florida: $100 (capped by statute)
+• Florida: $100 (capped by statute)

-- •Texas: $75-$200 (no cap)
+• Texas: $75-$200 (no cap)

-- •California: $100-$300 (no cap)
+• California: $100-$300 (no cap)

-- •Colorado: $75-$200 (no cap)
+• Colorado: $75-$200 (no cap)

-- •Arizona: $75-$150 (no cap)
+• Arizona: $75-$150 (no cap)

-- •Virginia: $50-$150 (no cap)
+• Virginia: $50-$150 (no cap)

 How to Plan Your Timeline

-Here's my rule of thumb for any HOA closing:
+My rule of thumb for any HOA closing:

-- 1.Day 1 of escrow: Identify the HOA and management company.
+1. 1.Day 1 of escrow: Identify the HOA and management company.
 Order documents.

-- 2.Day 3-5: Follow up to confirm the order was received and processing.
+2. 2.Day 3-5: Follow up to confirm the order was received and processing.

-- 3.Day 10-12: If standard delivery, documents should arrive.
+3. 3.Day 10-12: If standard delivery, documents should arrive.
 Review immediately.